codenothing/Nlint/README.md

 You can create a bash alias to map your own command to jslint.
 Just add the following to your bashrc file

-	jslint() {
-		node path/to/Nodelint/autorun.js "$@"
-	}
+	alias jslint='node /path/to/Nodelint/autorun.js "$@"'

-And then you will be able to call Nodelint on-demand
+And then you will be able to call Nodelint with jslint alias

 	$ jslint [options] file.js [file2.js dir dir2]